bishopm/churchnet/README.md

 ## Installation

-1. Install laravel using Composer (eg: to create a project named connexion: `laravel new methodist`)
+1. Install laravel using Composer (eg: to create a project named connexion: `laravel new churchnet`)
 2. Change to the project folder created and fix permissions on bootstrap and storage folders:
 ```
 sudo chmod -R 777 storage